gotchoices/MyCHIPs/doc/use-mobile.md

 ### Visual Balance Sheet
-It is a critical goal of MyCHIPs to create a dependable, alternative medium of exchange.
+One important <i>eventual</i> goal of MyCHIPs to create a dependable, alternative medium of exchange.
-Another important goal is to build a diverse web of trusted links of interdependency throughout society in order to make the world a more peaceful and friendly place to live in.
+Another critical goal is to build a diverse web of trusted links of interdependency throughout society in order to make the world a more peaceful and friendly place to live in.

 In order to accomplish these goals, the end-user interface must be simple